Can you charge solar batteries without a charge controller?

 Here are two reliable ways to charge LiFePO4 lithium batteries without a solar charge controller:

-1. Using a LiFePO4 lithium battery charger
+- Using a LiFePO4 lithium battery charger

-2. Generator/alternator output
+- Generator/alternator output

-When portable power is needed, a gas generator or vehicle alternator can reliably charge lithium batteries when a solar charge controller is unavailable.
+When portable power is needed, a gas generator or vehicle alternator can reliably charge lithium batteries if a solar charge controller is unavailable.
 Directly connecting the positive and negative terminals of a properly discharged battery to the regulated output of a running generator or alternator will safely charge the battery.
 Continuous monitoring is still recommended to prevent overcharging.
-Inverter/charger combo units with integrated controls are also well-suited for charging generators.
+Inverter/charger combination units with integrated controls are also well-suited for charging generators.

 Some additional notes on these methods